Information for NJ Businesses on the COVID-19/Novel Coronavirus Outbreak

 Below are links and resources to help navigate the recent CARES act and what the programs and resources will become available.

-NJEDA Small Business Assistance Grant– Grants up to $5,000 to small businesses in retail, arts, entertainment, recreation, accommodation, food service, and other services to stabilize operations and reduce the need for layoffs or furloughs; $1,000 per FTE up to max. $5,000; no fees
+NJEDA Small Business Assistance Grant (Phase 2 Announced)– Grants up to $10,000 to small businesses in retail, arts, entertainment, recreation, accommodation, food service, and other services to stabilize operations and reduce the need for layoffs or furloughs.
+Additional businesses to be included are Home-based businesses, Sole Proprietorships, Businesses with 25 employees, Non-Profits, and dedicated funding for Opportunity Zone based businesses.

 Small Business Emergency Assistance Loan Program- Direct working capital loans of up to $100,000 to businesses with less than $5 million in revenue with losses due to disruptions from current emergency; 0% interest years 1-5; 3% thereafter; 10 year term, no fees; up to 12 months deferred.